The Original and Best

 Grand Houses and Gardens

-The Peak District has no shortage of magnificent stately homes for visitors to enjoy, but the Jewel in our Crown is undoubtedly Chatsworth House, the ancestral seat of the Dukes of Devonshire.
-The House itself is awe-inspiring, with lavish interiors and important collections of art, but its expansive parkland and location within the landscape is just as impressive.
+The Peak District National Park has no shortage of grand stately properties for visitors to enjoy.
+Many consider the Jewel in the Crown to be Chatsworth House, the ancestral seat of the Dukes of Devonshire.
+The House itself is awe-inspiring, with lavish interiors and important collections of art, but its expansive gardens, parkland and location within the landscape is just as impressive.

 As well as Chatsworth House, you should not miss the superbly romantic Haddon Hall, acclaimed as one of the most beautiful medieval manor houses in England, and looking like something straight out of a fairytale.
 Or the magnificent Hardwick Hall, a perfect example of an Elizabethan country house, built by the mighty Bess of Hardwick in the 16th Century.